Don-Chadda/demonstration/README.md

 - I show you how to git clone, push
 - Also how to pull, merge and use branches
-This chnage was made on github
+- This change was made on github